chaijs/chai/README.md

 - [chaijs / deep-eql](https://github.com/chaijs/deep-eql): Improved deep equality testing for Node.js and the browser.
 - [chaijs / type-detect](https://github.com/chaijs/type-detect): Improved typeof detection for node.js and the browser.

+### Contributing

+Thank you very much for considering to contribute!

+Here are a few issues other contributors frequently ran into when opening pull requests:

+- Please do not commit changes to the `chai.js` build.
+We do it once per release.
+- Before pushing your commits, please make sure you [rebase](https://github.com/chaijs/chai/blob/master/CONTRIBUTING.md#pull-requests) them.

+We also strongly encourage you to read our detailed [contribution guidelines](https://github.com/chaijs/chai/blob/master/CONTRIBUTING.md).

 ### Contributors

 Please see the full